-You did well and chose the best gym bag on the market: now what?
+Choosing the best gym bag for your needs is not easy, let alone packing it correctly.
 What should you pack in the gym bag?
 Does it matter what goes in first and what last?
 What if you have to carry around your used gym clothes all day?
-We'll answer these questions, and many more, below, so you won't have to spend any more sleepless nights over not knowing the answers to these burning questions.
+We aim to answer all these very important gym bag-related questions here.
+And then some.

-In this article, we included 10 top tips about what to look out for when buying a gym bag, as well as some tips on how to maintain your bag on a regular basis so it stay box fresh (sort of).
+And, of course, we also have all the information there is to know about gym bags.
+Here we listed 10 top tips about what to look out for when buying a gym bag, as well as some tips on how to maintain your bag on a regular basis so it stay box fresh (sort of).
 Enough of my yakkin'; let's get packin'.